 Central Line Bus Arrival in Granada

 The Central Line bus stop is on the main route 4 on the edge of Granada.
-It’s outside a petrol station and although the driver did stop at a pharmacy some 500 metres prior to this he wouldn’t let us get off there.
+It’s outside a petrol station and although the driver did stop at a pharmacy some 500 meters prior to this he wouldn’t let us get off there.
 My swearing in Spanish is becoming fluent.
 The location is marked on the map above.

 Getting from Monteverde to Nicaragua is an easy journey, even if it requires an early start.
 If the weather had been cooler we would have used the public bus route, but the Central Line bus from Costa Rica to Nicaragua is a very easy option.